Louisville Underinsured Motorist Lawyer

 Underinsured Motorist coverage takes away the risk that the at-fault driver cannot fully pay your claim.
 It gives me a source from which I can recover, on your behalf, your medical bills, lost wages, future medical expenses and claim for pain and suffering.
 As an experienced personal injury attorney in Louisville KY, I fully understand the issues that come up in such cases.

 Don’t misunderstand me, collecting underinsured motorist coverage is no cakewalk.
 Without the representation of an attorney by your side, the underinsured motorist claim settlement in Louisiana Kentucky can take quite a long time.
 The underinsured motorist carrier gets credit for the amount you have recovered from the liability coverage as well as the amount they paid in no-fault benefits to you.
 Nevertheless, it gives you a source to recover your claim from when the at-fault driver does not have enough liability insurance to pay the full value of your claim.
 If it is not there, we are facing again the possibility that we get a piece of paper, a judgment, that says you are owed money but has little actual value.
-Therefore, having an experienced and qualified car accident lawyer in Louisville KY by your side is of utmost importance.
+Therefore, having an experienced and qualified Louisville car accident lawyer by your side is of utmost importance.

 Also, you can’t make a claim for underinsured motorist coverage without following some procedures laid out in the statutes.
 Talk to a car wreck attorney in Louisville KY to understand these statutes.
 In Kentucky, the underinsured motorist statute is KRS 304.39-320 and it says:

 304.39-320 Underinsured motorist coverage — Effect of a settlement of claims.